 The ‘Uninstall a Program’ will show a list of applications installed on your computer that can be uninstalled.
 Right-click the one you want to delete and select ‘Uninstall’.
 In most cases, an uninstaller will start and help you to delete the program after confirming that with you.

-The adware and other malicious software frequently makes changes to browser settings such as your home page, new tab page and search engine.
-More over, an unwanted software can install browser extensions that may display unwanted and annoying pop-up ads.
-So, if lots of ads are occurring in your Chrome, Firefox or IE, then the best fix may be to just reset all browser settings.
+The adware and other unwanted software frequently makes changes to Google Chrome browser settings such as your homepage, new tab page and search provider.
+More over, an adware can install browser extensions that may open a lot of unwanted pop-up ads.
+So, if lots of ads are occurring in your Chrome web browser, then the best fix may be to just reset all browser settings.

 Scroll down and click the link called ‘Show advanced settings’.
 Scroll down again and click the button named ‘Reset settings’.

 It will open a dialog box.
 Press the ‘Reset’ button to restore Google Chrome settings to their original defaults.

 If unwanted pop-up ads are still there after ‘reset Google Chrome’, then you need to check the list of installed extensions.
 In order to remove unwanted extensions from Google Chrome open the main menu and choose ‘Settings’.
 Then click ‘Extensions’.
 You will see a window as shown below.

 In the Extensions window, select the nasty extensions, delete the checkmark next to ‘Enabled’ and click on the trash bin icon.

 Press “Remove” button to confirm it.
 If you can not decide what to remove, then use a simple trick.
 Disable all extensions, after that enabling one extension after another, determine the one that causes the appearance of annoying pop-up ads.